faister/iot-workshop/README.md

 To save time, please skip all sections to do with installing raspbian, cloning git repos and compiling SDKs.
 Feel free to [download the Raspbian image (warning - 16GB)](https://iothack.blob.core.windows.net/image/16G%2020170516.img) we use here and write it to an SD card following [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).

-## Azure IoT Device Management Lab
+## Lab 1: Azure IoT Device Management

 This lab will demonstrate the **Device Twins** and **Direct Methods** features and is available [here](https://github.com/iizotov/azure-iot-sdks/tree/mvp_summit/c/serializer/samples/devicetwin_configupdate#how-to-update-configuration-and-reboot-an-iot-device-with-azure-iot-device-twins).